The Rose and Crown

 Time follows its usual course in The Rose and Crown, but the supernatural intrudes.
 The play begins in typical Priestley style - disparate characters are introduced and for a time it seems that there is no plot, merely conversation which rambles from one point to another.
 The plumber cannot get hold of two-inch lead pipes, the warehouse assistant has headaches, the alcoholic pensioner has lost two husbands and three sons and the only connection between her and the other drinkers appears to be that they are all in the same pub.
-It is only when a stranger enters and makes an unusual request that it becomes clear what they have in common.
+It is only when a stranger enters that it becomes clear what they have in common.

 History - or at least the internet - does not record what contemporary reviewers thought of The Rose and Crown.
 (The only information we have found is the picture above from

 BBC schedules.)
 There was, it seems, a theatrical run in 1947 but we have not been able to identify which theatre or who acted in it.
 Since then it has been occasionally produced by community / amateur groups.

 Arbery Productions is pleased to bring it to the stage for a week during the Edinburgh Fringe 2016 - and by happy coincidence, our last night (27th August) was the 70th anniversary of the play's first performance on the BBC.

 That night we celebrated with a small glass of port (for the significance of that drink you will have to see the play).

 This production began life in early 2016 as an Edinburgh Graduate Theatre Group ("The Grads") production for the Scottish Community Drama Association One-Act Festival.
 It was a finalist in the the Eastern Divisional Final, where it won the SCDA Bob Buchanan trophy.
 Because EGTG were fully committed for the 2016 Fringe,